radicalbit/rbd-docs/contribution/main.rst

 How to handle version numbers and frequently-changing references
 ________________________________________________________________

 You should use the :file:`rbpsubstitutions.py` file for all the version references of the software used in RBP.
 Here are defined a list of global substitutions that replace placeholders everywhere in the documentation.
 Try to name the placeholders with care and try to avoid semantic replication.
 Create a new substitution only if really necessary.

 .. note::
-	The way these substitutions work with directives make them usable excluvely inside content blocks.
+	The way these substitutions work with directives make them usable exclusively inside content blocks.

 How to include code